glycerine/bambam/README.md

 bambam: auto-generate capnproto schema from your golang source files.
 ======

-Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project used to mean writing alot of boilerplate.
+Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project used to mean writing a lot of boilerplate.

 Not anymore.